PawelChm-data/Data-Analysis-Portfolio/README.md

 Current Learning Progress

 SQL
-☑ SELECT and FROM
+☑ SELECT / FROM
-☑ Selecting specific columns
-☑ WHERE and filtering
+☑ WHERE
 ☑ Comparison operators
 ☑ AND / OR
-☑ IN
+☑ IN / NOT IN
 ☑ BETWEEN
-☑ LIKE
-☑ NOT LIKE
+☑ LIKE / NOT LIKE
-☑ %
+☑ % / _
-☑ _
+☑ DISTINCT
-☐ NULL values
-☐ ORDER BY
+☑ ORDER BY
+☑ ASC / DESC
+☑ LIMIT
-☐ LIMIT / OFFSET
+☑ OFFSET
-☐ DISTINCT
 ☐ Aggregate functions
 ☐ GROUP BY
 ☐ HAVING